-Figure 4: Replicability of the infection patterns over generations, after a new introgression procedure.
+Figure 4: Replicability of the infection patterns after a new introgression procedure, and their evolution over generations.

-4A: relative Wolbachia density, 4B: average Octomom copy number per Wolbachia, n = 10 / condition / timepoint, median ± SE).
+4A: relative Wolbachia density (log; median ± SE), 4B: average Octomom copy number per Wolbachia (log; median ± SE), n = 5 / line / timepoint.
 Each color represents a host genetic background.
-Plain lines represent the replicate lineages from the new introgression procedure (MP2), dashed lines represent the lineages from the initial introgression procedure (MP1), which was set as reference in the statistical analyses.
-L1, L2 and L3 represent the replicate lines.
+Plain lines represent the replicate lineages from the new introgression procedure (MP2), L1, L2 and L3 indicating the replicates.
+Dashed lines represent the lineages from the initial introgression procedure (MP1), which were set as references in the statistical analyses.

-Just after the introgression event (t = 1), the relative density and the average Octomom copy number per Wolbachia did not differ significantly between the Bolivia-MP2 replicates lines and the Bolivia-MP1 line from the first experiment used here as the reference (Linear regression model; experiment group effect on relative density : P > 0.1; experiment group effect on Octomom copy number: P > 0.1; see statistical details in Table s4).
-The relative density and Octomom copy number of the Bolivia-MP2 replicates lines did not differ significantly between them (see pairwise comparisons in Table s5), which does not contradict a host determinism for density regulation trough Octomom copy number selection in this genetic background.
-However, at the same timepoint (t = 1), the relative density and the average Octomom copy number in the USA-MP2 replicates lines differed significantly from the USA-MP1 line from the first experiment used here as the reference (Linear regression model; experiment group effect on relative density : P = 0.012; experiment group effect on Octomom copy number: P = 7.6 x 10-04; see statistical details in Table s4).
-Nevertheless, the relative density and the average Octomom copy number of the USA-MP2 replicates lines did not differ between them (see pairwise comparisons in Table s5), and did not show significant difference with the donor line (w1118-MP) (Linear regression model; maternal transmission effect on relative density: P = 0.38; maternal transmission effect on Octomom copy number: P = 0.35; Table s4).
-These results could suggest a maternal transmission effect from the donor line to the recipient ones, with infection patterns mirroring the bacterial composition of the donor line.
+Just after the introgression event (t = 1), the relative Wolbachia density and the average Octomom copy number per Wolbachia did not differ significantly between the Bolivia-MP2 replicate lines and the Bolivia-MP1 line from the first experiment used here as the reference (Linear regression model; experiment group effect on relative density : P > 0.1; experiment group effect on Octomom copy number: P > 0.1; see statistical details in Table s4).
+The relative density and Octomom copy number in Wolbachia from the Bolivia-MP2 replicate lines did not differ significantly between replicates (see pairwise comparisons in Table s5), which does not contradict a host determinism for density regulation trough Octomom copy number selection in this genetic background.
+However, at the same timepoint (t = 1), the relative density and the average Octomom copy number in Wolbachia from the USA-MP2 replicate lines tend to differ from the USA-MP1 line from the first experiment used here as the reference (Linear regression model; experiment group effect on relative density : P = 0.08; experiment group effect on Octomom copy number: P = 0.025; see statistical details in Table s4).
+The relative density and the average Octomom copy number in Wolbachia from the USA-MP2 replicates lines did not differ between replicates (see pairwise comparisons in Table s5) and the number of octomom copies per Wolbachia did not show significant difference with the donor line (w1118-MP) (Linear regression model; maternal transmission effect on Octomom copy number: P = 0.35; Table s4).
+These results are more consistent with a maternal transmission effect from the donor line to the recipient ones, with infection patterns mirroring the bacterial composition of the donor line.

 We then examined the stability of the infection pattern over generations, for each replicate line (Figure 4).
-After 25 generations post introgression, the relative density and Octomom copy number per Wolbachia in Bolivia-MP2 and USA-MP2 replicate lines differed significantly from the quantities measured immediately after introgression (Linear regression model; generational effect on relative density: PBolivia = 0.011, PUSA = 0.022 ; generational effect on Octomom copy number: PBolivia = 0.044, PUSA = 0.009; see statistical details in Table s4).
+After 25 generations post introgression, the relative density and Octomom copy number per Wolbachia in Bolivia-MP2 and USA-MP2 replicate lines differed significantly from the quantities measured immediately after introgression (Linear regression model; generational effect on relative density: PBolivia = 6.22x 10-06, PUSA = 6.23x 10-05; generational effect on Octomom copy number: PBolivia = 7.25x 10-04, PUSA = 0.005; see statistical details in Table s4).
 Moreover, the infection patterns between the Bolivia-MP2 or between the USA-MP2 replicate lines significantly differed (see pairwise comparisons in Table s5).

+Finally, we noticed that the correlation between the bacterial density and the average number of Octomom copies per Wolbachia remained high over generations (R2> 71%, Figure s2) and within lines, when variation in Wolbachia density was observed (Figure s3 and associated statistics).

-All together, these results show an absence of host control on the density and composition of the bacterial population.
+All together, these results show an absence of host control on the density and composition of the bacterial population, and an influence of the number of Octomom copies on the control of Wolbachia densities.
 The variations observed between replicate lines and over time may thus reflect drift.

 The bacterial composition initially transmitted strongly influences the patterns of infection observed over generations